• Skip to content

 The real beauty is Loch Assynt.
 It is surrounded by the peaks of Canisp, Quinag and Beiin Uidhe.

-It is just under 10km long and 1.5km at the widest.
+It is just under 10km long and 1.5km at its widest.
 It is apparently a great place for fishing.
 There is a legend about a mermaid of Assynt.
 You can read more about it on Wikipedia.

 But just driving along the loch is beautiful:

-Drumbeg Loop
+The Drumbeg Loop

 Most people drive straight to the Scottish North Coast via road A837 but if you want to go off the beaten road and like driving, take the loop that goes along the coast via the town of Drumbeg.

-When I drove it, the weather was not great but it was really something very different from the rest of Scotland.
+When I drove it, the weather was not great, but it was really something very different from the rest of Scotland.

 The area is full of rocky hills and small lakes: